 Here is how you can create a batch for incoming stock that requires batch numbers:

 Create your Purchase Order as you normally would.
 Once it’s time to receive the items, you’ll naturally click on Receive on your Purchase Order.
-Now you’ll see the list of items to be received.
+Now you’ll see the list of items that your business is waiting to receive.
 There will be an additional field for you to add the batch number and expiration date for products that require it.
 Type in a batch number and then select an expiration date for the batch from the calendar that will pop up.
-When you are done, click on “Create Document” to finish.
+When you will finish, click on “Create Document” to finish.

 Now, if for some reason your supplier didn’t send you all of the items at once, you can use that same batch number for items received later on as long as the expiration date is the same.
 Just start typing a batch number in the batch number field and Megaventory will show you the batches for the SKU that you have already created.
 Select the correct batch and see how Megaventory will automatically fill in the expiration date.